-The methodology used for calculating revenue changes from FY 2022-23 to FY 2041-42 is initially based on historical revenue trends using CAGR or the annual average growth for each revenue category, depending on which seems most applicable for the particular revenue growth category based on how it may change going forward.
+The methodology used for calculating revenue changes from Fiscal Year 2022-23 to Fiscal Year 2041-42 is initially based on historical revenue trends using CAGR or the annual average growth for each revenue category, depending on which seems most applicable for the particular revenue growth category based on how it may change going forward.
 This methodology is adjusted based on staff's knowledge of known one-time past events and other extraneous factors.
 Then an outlook is developed that factors in the ebb and flow of economic cycles.
-As the result, this approach provides variable, as opposed to static and linear, forecast growth patterns.
-This mitigates the compounding effect that can tend to distort revenue growth over time.
+As the result, this approach provides variable, as opposed to static and linear, forecast growth over time.